magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 `:source-paths` environment variable of the `build.boot` building file has been set to `#{"src/clj" "src/cljs" "src/cljc"}`.

-There is a pretty easy way to add a new directory to `:source-paths`.
-Stop the CLJS bREPL session (i.e. `:cljs/quit`) you previously ran on top of the CLJ REPL session.
-You should now see the CLJ REPL `boot.user=>` prompt.
-Now evaluate the following expression at the REPL prompt:
+There is a pretty easy way to dynamically add a new directory to `:source-paths` at the REPL:

 ```clj
 boot.user> (set-env! :source-paths #(conj % "test/cljc"))